 The Vermont Department of Motor Vehicles strives to keep mature drivers on the road as long as possible with a primary concern of safety to all.
-Whether you are a senior, family member, or concerned friend, you have an important opportunity to make the roads of Vermont a safer place to drive.
+Whether you are a neighbor, family member, or concerned friend, you have an important opportunity to make the roads of Vermont a safer place to drive.

 Warning Signs of Unsafe Driving

 If you believe a driver may be a hazard on the road, encourage him or her to visit the AAA Senior Driver site to use their Self-Rating Tool.
 You may also assess their driving ability by reviewing the following warning signs: